1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 Additionally there is a little PTFE-tube inside of it, which is about 4cm long and 4mm thick with a 2mm hole inside of it to guide the 1.75mm filament.

 ![Hotend mounted with block and tube](../assets/images/head_neo_block-hotend-tube-used_web.jpg)

+!!! warning

+    Too high temperatures may harm the PTFE tube as it could become deformed.

 !!! tip